ojourmel/dynamic-jekyll-comments/README.md

 The issue tracker will be used to track progress, and give feedback to usage.

-Special thanks to [Evan Seabrook](https://github.com/evangsea) for providing the base PHP system
+Special thanks to [Evan Seabrook](https://github.com/evangsea) for providing the base PHP system.

 ----